iqiyi/dpvs/doc/tutorial.md

 redistribute connected route-map ecmp      # redistribute VIPs in route-map "ecmp", route-map is not mandatory but advised
 ```

-Note `OSPF` must also be configured on l3-switch.
+Note that `OSPF` must also be configured on l3-switch.
 This Tutorial is not about OSPF's configuration, so no more things about switch here.

 Now start `zebra` and `ospfd`: